 Stephen is also a light, lyric tenor and a total choral nerd.
 He has sung as a choral scholar for the Oratorio Society of New York, was the staff tenor at the Church of St. Catherine of Sienna in Manhattan, teaches and section leads at the Amherst Early Music Festival choral workshop, and was a frequent collaborator with the NYC project-based ensemble Ampersand where, among other concerts, he was the tenor soloist in the group’s performance of David Lang’s little match girl passion.
-Stephen has also been the tenor soloist for a number of performances including Handle’s Dixit Dominus, Monteverdi’s Vespers of 1610, Bach’s Mass in B-Minor, and Charpentier’s Le Reniement de Saint Pierre.
+Stephen has been finding his way in the Rochester choral scene, joining First Inversion and singing as a choral scholar for Third Pres, St. Anne Church, and Christ Church Pittsford.